wp-plugins/knr-multifeed/readme.txt

 == Description ==

 The KNR MultiFeed plugin enables users to display multiple news feeds within the same widget.
-Currently, the widget randomizes the items displayed in the widget instead of displaying them in chronological order.
+The widget randomizes the items displayed in the widget or displaying them in chronological order (experimental).

 == Installation ==